C.J. Abrams Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9 to lead the league.

-- The Marlins' 4.23 team ERA ranks 16th across all league pitching staffs.
+- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.20).

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Marlins pitchers combine to allow 75 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Garrett gets the start for the Marlins, his 13th of the season.
-He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.
+- Luzardo gets the start for the Marlins, his 15th of the season.
+He is 5-5 with a 4.17 ERA and 89 strikeouts in 77 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Chicago White Sox, the left-hander went 5 1/3 scoreless innings while surrendering three hits.
+- His last appearance came on Tuesday against the Seattle Mariners, when the lefty threw four innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.